eslint/eslint/docs/rules/no-empty-character-class.md

+# no-empty-character-class

-# disallow empty character classes in regular expressions (no-empty-character-class)
+Disallows empty character classes in regular expressions.

 Because empty character classes in regular expressions do not match anything, they might be typing mistakes.